-All marketplaces experienced similar growth trends and the Company is expanding its presence on new and emerging platforms as well as enhancing its own website with the launch of HTHome.com.au.
-Amazon remains a key channel for Harris Technology and our position and rating continue to be excellent, thus helping us to maintain a preferred status in claiming the "buy-box".
-Whilst good sales results were experienced during Prime Day and other online events, the company focused more on maintaining margins than sales increases as well as exiting underperforming products and suppliers.
+The Company experienced a 52% decrease in year on year sales to \$24.2M.
+(2022: \$50.3M).
+All our key marketplaces experienced similar reduction trends.
+The Company is expanding its presence on new and emerging platforms as well as enhancing its own website with the launch of HT Home.com.au and expanding our M2C category internationally using Amazon's infrastructure.
+Amazon remains a key channel for Harris Technology.
+Our position and rating continue to be excellent, thus helping us to maintain a preferred status in claiming the "buy-box".
+Whilst good sales results were experienced during Prime Day and other online events, the Company focused more on maintaining sales margins than increasing top-line as well as exiting underperforming products and brands.